-Here is what to include in the Investigation:
+Here are some points to include in your Investigation:

 Example Investigation Documentation